 In 2006 it became the first independent institution to be granted degree awarding powers.
 In September 2012 ULaw launched an undergraduate LL.B law degree focusing on employability and professional legal skills, ranking joint second amongst universities for satisfaction in the 2014 National Student Survey.

-More recently, ULaw has launched an Apprenticeship as part of its mission to widen access and support those whose ambition it is to work in the law.
-More details can be found here www.law.ac.uk/apprenticeships/
+More recently, ULaw has launched a legal apprenticeship as part of its mission to widen access and support those whose ambition it is to work in the law.

 About RT HON David Blunkett David Blunkett was the Member of Parliament for Sheffield Brightside and Hillsborough from 1987 to 2015.
 He served as Education and Employment Secretary, Home Secretary and Work and Pensions Secretary in Tony Blair's Cabinet.
 Following his retirement from parliament, he has recently been appointed Professor of Politics at the University of Sheffield.